webdev03/maths/README.md

 This is a website that contains resources about maths.
 It uses Bun and SvelteKit.
 You can try it [here](https://maths.devarsh.me).

-**Thanks to Hack Club Nest and Arcade for supporting this project!**
+**Thanks to Hack Club Summer of Making and Arcade for supporting this project!** (Nest was previously used for hosting)

 ## How to develop